-Enemalta Corporation, the state-owned energy utility responsible for providing electricity to the Maltese Islands, currently operates two power stations for the production and distribution of electricity: Marsa (MPS) and Delimara (DPS), with a total installed electrical capacity of 720 MW.
+Enemalta Corporation, the state-owned energy utility responsible for providing electricity to the Maltese Islands, as of 2013 operated two power stations for the production and distribution of electricity: Marsa (MPS) and Delimara (DPS), with a total installed electrical capacity of 720 MW.
 The generation plant mix is composed of conventional steam units gas turbine driven plant and a new combined cycle diesel engines block.